 Browns' Kenny Britt: Listed as questionable

-Britt (groin/knee) is listed as questionable for Sunday's game against the Texans.
+Britt (groin/knee) is listed as questionable for Sunday's game against the Titans, Mary Kay Cabot of Cleveland.com reports.

-Per Nate Ulrich of the Akron Beacon Journal, Britt is dealing with a groin injury that forced him to rest late in Thursday's practice.
-The wideout hopes that the issue will settle down in advance of Sunday's 1:00 ET kickoff, but after being inactive in Week 5 and still not 100 percent, he's a risky roll this weekend, with a new starting QB (Kevin Hogan) adding another variable to the equation.
+After missing back-to-back games, Britt appears to be inching toward a return to action, but his iffy status as Sunday's 1:00 p.m.
+EDT kickoff approaches makes him a risky roll in Week 7 lineups.
+If Britt is out or limited this weekend, look for Ricardo Louis and Kasen Williams to head the Browns' wideout corps, with Rashard Higgins and Bryce Treggs also in the mix.
+Britt's first four games in a Cleveland uniform have yielded just eight catches for 121 yards and a touchdown, so he'll need to establish a better rapport with rookie signal caller DeShone Kizer before reemerging as a reliable fantasy option.

 More News